-From time to time, we may enter into licensing and commercialization agreements when they align with our mission, including the Platform License Agreement described under "-Intellectual Property-Platform License Agreement" and the agreement with our partner Aurobindo.
+From time to time, we enter into licensing and commercialization agreements when they align with our mission, including the Platform License Agreement described under "-Intellectual Property-Platform License Agreement."
+Current collaboration partners include, the University of Central Florida, the University of Florida, and the University of Southampton.
+For more information see Recent Developments section.